Skip to main content

 Step 4: Review experiment results

-Within 24 hours of starting your experiment, you'll see the cumulative exposures in the Results tab.
+Within 24 hours of starting your experiment, you'll see the cumulative exposures in the Pulse Results* tab

-You will also start to see the key results for each test group compared to the control in the Results tab.
-In the Metric Lifts panel, you can see the full picture of how all your tagged metrics have shifted in the experiment.
+You will also start to see the key results for each test group compared to the control.
+In the Scorecard panel, you can see the full picture of how all your tagged metrics have shifted in the experiment.
+Here's a sample of what that looks like:

-After your experiment has run for your predetermined duration, you can start to make a decision based on the results in the Metric Lifts panel.
+After your experiment has run for your predetermined duration, you can start to make a decision based on the results in the Scorecard panel.

 Alternatively, you can choose to ramp up the experiment to a larger user base by increasing the allocation in the Setup tab.
 We recommend scaling up allocation slowly in the initial stages, and then by a larger margin in later stages, say 0% -> 2% -> 10% -> 50% -> 100%.
 This helps you get more data and build more confidence before you decide to ship the experiment.